Peppino-tech/Excel_Data_Analytic_Projects/README.md

 🔢 Formulas & Functions – Data calculations
 ✅ Data Validation – Ensuring accuracy

+## Project 2-Salary Analysis

+This project explores what skills top employers look for and how they affect salaries.

+The analysis for this project was conducted using the following Excel skills:

+🗂️ Pivot Tables – Organizing and summarizing data
+📊 Pivot Charts – Visualizing key insights
+🧠 DAX (Data Analysis Expressions) – Performing advanced calculations 🔄 Power Query – Cleaning and transforming data
+⚡ Power Pivot – Managing large datasets and building data models

-Data Jobs Dataset
+## Data Jobs Dataset

-The dataset used in this project contains real-world job market insights for data science roles in 2023.
+The dataset used in these projects contains real-world job market insights for data science roles in 2023.
 It is available through Luke Baroussse Data Analytic Excel course, which helps learners develop strong data analysis skills.